Switzerland country profile - Overview

-A landlocked, mountainous country, Switzerland's geographical position in central Europe and studious neutrality have given it the access and political stability to become one of the world's wealthiest countries.
+A landlocked, mountainous country, Switzerland's geographical position in central Europe and studied neutrality have given it the access and political stability to become one of the world's wealthiest countries.

 Switzerland has for centuries been a neutral state, which means that it cannot take part in armed conflict unless it is attacked.
 Its forces can only be used for self-defence and internal security.